When homeowners think about retirement, moving to a smaller and manageable home is something to consider.

 Downsizing doesn’t have to be an unpleasant experience.
 Seeking assistance through professionals can make your transition a lot smoother but, searching on the internet can’t guarantee that the service provider is reputable.

 If you want to do it on your own, you’re in the right place.
-Here are five steps that can help you in the process of downsizing.
+Here are five steps that can help you in the process of downsizing your home.

 Create a List

-The first thing you’ll have to do is organize and categorize your belongings.
-You need to decide which items you should dispose of.
+The first thing you’ll have to do is organize and categorize your personal belongings.
+Creating a list can take the edge off the process of deciding what items should stay or hit the road.

-The items you can’t live without and have emotional connections with may be unnecessary to keep.
-Realizing this can help you determine if the item is really worth keeping.
+The items you believe you can’t live without and have emotional connections with may be unnecessary to keep.
+Using the categories above will help you determine if the item is really worth keeping.

 From there you’ll make a second list of items to keep, donate, and sell.
 Consider selling it if you think the item has value, you’ll be happy to have the extra pocket money.
 However, if the items don’t sell, donating it may be an excellent idea.